-5. Outdoor Component Camouflage
+6. Outdoor Component Camouflage

-All outdoor compressor units, wall mounting brackets, electrical disconnect boxes, conduits, line hides, hoods and condensate lines shall be painted by the Owner or his designee to match the color of the brick of the building within 30 days of completion of the installation of the system.

-- ➤ The Owner may request Association approval to have up to 120 days in which to paint, due to seasonal considerations. - ➤ The Owner shall purchase from the Association the appropriate paint. - > The Owner shall be required to maintain the paint and repaint the components as required. - Ground mounted compressor units located along the front or the side building elevations must be camouflaged with vegetation as permitted by the guidelines of AR#2.
-Exceptions to this requirement must be pre-approved by the Association. - > Camouflage plantings should be plants and shrubs tall and wide enough to camouflage the compressor located on the ground, providing for sufficient unit ventilation. - > Such plants are often referred to as "foundation plantings".
+- All outdoor compressor units, wall mounting brackets, electrical disconnect boxes, conduits, line hides, hoods and condensate lines shall be painted by the Owner or his designee to match the color of the brick of the building within 30 days of completion of the installation of the system. - The Owner may request Association approval to have up to 120 days in which to paint, due to seasonal considerations. - > The Owner shall purchase from the Association the appropriate paint. - > The Owner shall be required to maintain the paint and repaint the components as required. - Ground mounted compressor units located along the front or the side building elevations must be camouflaged with vegetation as permitted by the guidelines of AR#2.
+Exceptions to this requirement must be pre-approved by the Association. - Such plants are often referred to as "foundation plantings".
 Only evergreen, drought-tolerant plants such as yew, nandina, and spirea, euynomus varieties, some laurels, wigeleas, and daphnes are examples.
-Evergreen natives include inkberry holly (Ilex glabra), Southern Bayberry or Wasmyrtle (Myrica cerifera) are preferred. - ➤ Per AR #2, the Owner must apply for approval of the plantings installed to camouflage the compressor unit within 30 days of installation.
+Evergreen natives include inkberry holly (Ilex glabra), Southern Bayberry or Wasmyrtle (Myrica cerifera) are preferred. - > Shrubs and plants used to camouflage the compressor located on the ground should be planted as such to provide sufficient unit ventilation. - ➤ Per AR #2, the Owner must apply for approval of the plantings installed to camouflage the compressor unit within 30 days of installation.